Jihyun3478/Jihyun3478/README.md

 ### Welcome to my github 👋

 I'm jihyun.
 I want to be a backend developer in near future❗ My motto is *connecting the dot*.
-I trust that the dots will somehow connect in my future by my effort.
+I trust that the dots will somehow connect in my future.

 ---